 In less than a 100 m, there is another trail marked by cairns on the right.
 This one goes to Rae Lake though I’d recommend doing this hike as a clockwise loop, so you’d finish the Rae Lake loop at the cairn.

 When you reach a T-junction at the end of the road, 6.5 km from the trailhead, you’ll see a map.
 Go left.
 If you went right, you’d reach the other access point to Rae Lake.

-You’ll reach the lower Tombstone Lake at the 9.2 km point.
+You’ll reach the lower Tombstone Lake at the 9.2 km point from the Elbow Lake Day Use Area.
 Upper Tombstone Lake is just a few minutes’ hike away near a campground – though I’m not sure it’s a legitimate one.
 The final stretch is very muddy and braided thanks to horse travel.

 I did this hike in the heat and couldn’t imagine surviving without a sun hat with a brim and a bandana I could regularly soak in the cold river water.
 If it’s hot when you hike this trail, you’ll want a means to filter water as you’ll drink a lot – perhaps as many as 4 litres which is too much to carry.
 We just used purifying tablets but if you’re with a group consider having someone carry a gravity water filter.